proxmox/proxmox-backup/docs/tape-backup.rst

    - Required tape is offline (and you use a tape library).

-   - Current set contains damaged of retired tapes.
+   - Current set contains damaged or retired tapes.

    - Media pool encryption changed